-How to Upgrade Windows XP SP1 to SP2
+How to Upgrade the Windows XP System SP1 to SP2

-After installing Windows XP SP1 on the VM, you must upgrade your virtual system to Service Pack 2 (SP2) to be able to install Integration Services.
-If you have installed an SP2 ISO, you can skip this step.
+Once successfully establish Windows XP SP1 on the virtual device, you must upgrade your virtual system to Service Pack 2 (SP2) to install Integration Services.
+Nevertheless, if you have utilized an SP2 ISO, you can skip this stage, as it is optional.

 Click Media / DVD Drive / Insert Disk in the guest machine’s tool menu to add the SP2 Upgrade ISO file.

-Select the Windows XP 64 Bit SP2 Installer ISO file you downloaded to your computer and click Open.
+Select the Windows XP 64 Bit SP2 Installer ISO file you downloaded to your PC and click Open.